Lifehack

 It’s my most favorite time of the year.
 And, no, I am not referring to Christmas, even though it just passed.
 The beginning of a new year is ripe with memes of failure.
 If you follow any of the popular success coaches or influential promoters of how to obtain wealth, you will know that failure is a key component of success.
 Because failure is not the opposite of success.
 Failure is good, great even.
 However, it’s only beneficial if you learn from it.
 Apply it.
 Adapt and revise.
 After all, doing the same thing over and over expecting different result is the definition of insanity.
 While I am not a big proponent of “New Year’s Resolutions,” I do thoroughly believe in having goals and direction.

-Stephanie J. BradberryPublished 9 months ago in Lifehack8 Gothic Home Decor Items for Oddity Lovers
+Stephanie J. BradberryPublished about a year ago in Lifehack8 Gothic Home Decor Items for Oddity Lovers

 Many homes have been plagued with uninspired home decor that make their visitors feel warm and welcome.
 It's time we put an end to the "Live, Laugh, Love" and introduce our visitors to an odder taste of decor.
 From anatomical pieces to friendly grim reapers, here are a few oddities and stores that will darken up your horrid abode.

-Kris LelielPublished 10 months ago in LifehackWhat’s Your Body Really Saying When You Have a Headache?
+Kris LelielPublished about a year ago in LifehackWhat’s Your Body Really Saying When You Have a Headache?

 Just because your body aches or you notice different sensations in different body parts, doesn’t mean it is just a physical trigger.